One year ago today (ok, technically tomorrow – July 26th), I started the blog, My Heart Beets.

 I started this blog to help others who were also dealing with food allergies and dietary restrictions.
 My goal with My Heart Beets has always been to help people heal through food.
 I wasn’t sure if my blog would even make an impact… I remember how excited I was the day that I had 10 visitors to my website.

 It feels really strange calling my blog a “success,” because the truth is that I’m still so far from where I’d like to be.
-I’ve had many bloggers reach out to me asking how I’ve been able to grow so quickly given my newness in the blogosphere.
+I do think this was a successful first year though.
+I’ve had a lot of bloggers reach out to me asking how I’ve been able to grow so quickly given my newness in the blogosphere.
 I’ve been fortunate to have experienced bloggers give me guidance and so I’d like to share some of what I’ve learned with those of you looking to grow your blog or to start a blog of your own.

 If you’re a reader, I’d love to hear your thoughts on what you like/don’t like to see in a blog.

 Around the same time that I started this blog, I also started a full-time job in marketing.
-Before that, I was a television reporter who knew nothing about blogging and truthfully, very little about marketing.
+Before that, I was a local tv reporter who knew nothing about blogging and truthfully, very little about marketing.
 I’m confident that if I can start a blog, you can too.

 Start off on the right foot